Deal alert! Northwest, our favorite company, is forming

 The Iowa LLC Biennial Report costs $30 if you file online.

-This fee is paid every other year for the life of your LLC.
+This fee is paid every other year for the life of your LLC, so it’s one of the ongoing Iowa LLC costs.

 Iowa Business License and Permit Fees (varies)

 Depending on where your LLC does business in Iowa and the industry you’re in, you may need to obtain additional Business Licenses or Permits.
-For example, you may need to get a City Business Permit.
+The good news is Iowa doesn’t have a general state business license requirement.
+But you might need a state license for your specific business or occupation type, and you may need to get a City Business Permit.

 The costs for these other business licenses or permits will vary depending on location and industry, but usually the fees are not very high.
 Some licenses and permits are issued at the state level, and others are issued by a municipality (the town, city, or county).